JitendraPanigrahy/Spring-Boot-JPA-MySQL/README.md

-# SpringBoot REST API using Spring Boot, Data JPA and MySQL
+# SpringBoot REST API using Spring Boot, Data JPA and MySQL - Monolithic project

 ## Implementing some use cases for Inventory Management System